Who Teighe Is:

-I've created everything short-form docu-style animated videos for web to highly stylized fiction film pieces, from concept to completion.
+I've created everything from short-form docu-style animated videos for web to highly stylized fiction film pieces, from concept to completion.
 I've also got added skills in location sound recording, cinematography (I use a 7D for my personal rig, but have also shot in video and film), lighting, editing, motion graphics, graphic design, and media management.
 I'm an "ideas" gal who also has the skills to turn those ideas into reality.

-Currently, I teach graphic design and, during my down time, am also working on a webseries that questions the effects of the subconscious on human behavior.
+Currently, I teach animation and, during my down time, am also working on a webseries that questions the effects of the subconscious on human behavior.
 I love new media, comics, and people who do nice things for others when they don't have to.
 I also adore just about anything scored by Danny Elfman, written by Warren Ellis, or directed by Joss Whedon.
 Oh, and my favorite number is nine.
 That's pretty much me, in a nut shell!

 How I Approach Creating Media:

 As W. B. Yeats once said, "Education is not the filling of a pail, but the lighting of a fire."
 On the surface, my desire is to be a hit online visual media content creator, overflowing with compelling, online eye candy to the delight of fellow web, video, and graphics enthusiasts.
 However, my underlying desire is to educate people in a way that sparks an interest in them to self-learn.